-Trello is a popular and free task management solution that’s based on the Kanban boards system.
+Trello is a popular and free project management software that’s based on the Kanban boards system.
 The solution offers a simple board system with columns and cards.
-The idea of it is elementary: Created tasks are on the form of cards, and the workflow moves from left to right.
+The idea is elementary: Created tasks are in the form of cards, and the workflow moves from left to right.

-You have different boards for different projects, workspaces, teams, businesses, departments, and so on.
-Each board is made up of lists, which are columns.
+You have different boards for different projects, workspaces, teams, businesses, departments, etc. Each board is made up of lists, which are columns.
 These boards represent projects, stages in the workflow, or different team members.

 On the boards, you can find cards.
 Each card represents the task and shows all the details of this task.
 In cards, you can add a due date, attach files and documents, exchange comments, mention other team members, add labels, add checklists, and more.

-When a team member finishes their task, they can mark the due date complete and move the card from one board to another to mark a step in the workflow.
+When a team member finishes their task, they can mark the due date complete and move the card from one board to another to mark a workflow step.

-Similar to Wrike, Trello can also get a bit cluttered, mainly if you use a large number of cards on a board.
+Like Wrike, Trello can also get a bit cluttered, mainly if you use many cards on board.

-It’s also unfortunate that Trello doesn’t offer any time tracking abilities, something that many of its competitors offer.
-Trello is super easy to use, and time tracking feature would’ve made it even better.
+It’s also unfortunate that Trello doesn’t offer any time tracking abilities, which many of its competitors offer.
+Trello is super easy to use, and the time tracking feature would’ve made it even better.

-One more thing missing is that there’s no overview, which can make it difficult for busy managers to get an idea of how everything is working out without having to spend a lot of time looking into the tasks themselves.
+One more thing missing is that there’s no overview, which can make it difficult for busy managers to get an idea of how everything is working out without spending a lot of time looking into the tasks themselves.